nbhaler2/listy/SUPABASE_SETUP.md

 You should see your todo!
 Check your Supabase dashboard > Table Editor > todos to see it in the database.

-## Adding Additional Columns (For AI Lists & Metadata Features)
+## Adding list_id Column (For AI Lists Feature)

-If you're upgrading an existing database to support the AI lists and metadata features:
+If you're upgrading an existing database to support the AI lists feature:

-### Add list_id Column
 1. Go to **Table Editor** > **todos** table
 2. Click **"Add column"**
 3. Fill in: